The Best Headphones For Sleeping And Noise Cancelling

 The app has a useful feature to test the fit of the ear tips and that’s how I found out that I actually need one medium and one large ear tip.
 Despite getting the right fit apparently, the active noise cancellation wasn’t quite as good as the AirPods Pro 2 or the Bose 700s for me.

-In the photo above, you can see the Sony WF-1000XM4, the MagSafe carry case that holds the extra charge, charging cable, and additional tip sizes.
+In the photo below, you can see the Sony WF-1000XM4, the MagSafe carry case, charging cable, and additional tip sizes.

 Don’t get me wrong though – the ANC created by Sony’s new integrated V1 processor is still remarkably effective and they managed to cut out nearly all of the snoring and music in the other bedroom in my test with music playing alongside.